planetfederal/workshops/workshops/suiteintro/doc/source/geoserver/webadmin.rst

 #.
 Log in using the default credentials.

    .. figure:: img/login.png
-      :align: center

-      *Logging in with default credentials*
+      Logging in with default credentials

 #.
 After logging in, many more options will be displayed.

    .. figure:: img/loggedin.png
-      :align: center

-      *GeoServer Welcome page with administrative options*
+      GeoServer Welcome page with administrative options

 Navigation
 ----------